Tab character: Use

+Programming

+The use of tabs is common for aligning blocks of source code although spaces are a common alternative.
+Tabs have some benefits over spaces when used for alignment.
+With tabs, a single backspace removes an entire indentation level; which not all editors support for space-based indentation, which typically uses multiple spaces for each indentation level.
+The displayed width of a tab can be changed in the settings menu of almost every editor.

+The most common approach is to use tabs for indentation levels and spaces for alignment as code is typically viewed with a monospaced font.
+A text editor feature called elastic tabstops makes tabs useful for alignment too by adjusting the width of each individual tab in a text using an algorithm and solves alignment issues that otherwise occur when programming with proportional fonts.

+Disagreements between programmers about what size tabs are correct, and whether to use tabs at all, are common.
+Modern text editors often use heuristics to adapt to the existing content of a file, inserting tabs or spaces and adjusting tab stop size based on the style of pre-existing file content.

 Printing

 Originally, printer mechanisms used mechanical tab stops to indicate where the tabs went.
 This was done horizontally with movable metal prongs in a row, and vertically with a loop of mylar or other tape the length of a page with holes punched in it to indicate the tab stops.
 These were manually set to match the pre-printed forms that were loaded into the printer.
 In practice, settable tab stops were rather quickly replaced with fixed tab stops, de facto standardized at every multiple of eight characters horizontally, and every six lines vertically.
 A printing program could send zero or more tabs to get to the closest tab stop above and left of where it wanted to print, then send line feeds and spaces to get to the final location.
-In this sense, a tab character provides for data compression; specifying multiple spaces or lines with a single character.
+In this sense, a tab character provides for data compression, specifying multiple spaces or lines with a single character.